Axway/streams-open-docs/content/en/docs/subscribers/subscriber-sse.md

 | event | `application/vnd.axway.streams+event` |
 | default | `""` or  `*/*` or `text/event-stream` |

 If the client requests a subscription mode not allowed by the configuration of the topic, a `406 Not Acceptable` is be returned.

-Refer to [subscription modes](/docs/subscribers/#subscription-modes) and [subscription error](/docs/subscribers/subscribers-errors/) section for more details.
+For more information, see [subscription modes](/docs/subscribers/#subscription-modes) and [subscription errors](/docs/subscribers/subscribers-errors/).